 A closer look at the different designs

 Designed by Kjelt Wijma and Bart de Wert, the Aerorider SPORT was released in 2000, and there are dealerships for it in the Netherlands, USA and Germany.
-It comes equipped with lights and storage compartments for luggage, and is known for its low center of gravity and comfortable seating.
+It comes equipped with lights and storage compartments for luggage and is known for its low center of gravity and comfortable seating.

-The KV4 is known for its durability; its hard aluminium frame and full suspension make it pretty resilient to just about anything the world throws at it.
+The KV4 is known for its durability; its hard aluminum frame and full suspension make it pretty resilient to just about anything the world throws at it.
 The KV4 is manufactured by Alligt, which produces all sorts of velomobile models and parts.

 The Aquila was designed and built by Trisled, an Australian HPV production company, and sells for $8500 Australian dollars.

 It’s hilarious design aside, the Arion 1 is very aerodynamic (stop laughing), and potentially fast enough to exceed the current world speed record of 83.13 MPH.

 The Arion 1 was built by the University of Liverpool Velocipede Team (ULV Team), which is made up of 16 students.
 Along with the ULV Team, there are three professionals who have been riding the Arion 1 (Ok guys, it’s not funny anymore) to attempt to beat the world record.